 The L’Arche/WCCM Interaction working group includes people from both communities from around the world.
-Our working group meets and meditates together online.
+Our working group meets and meditates together weekly online.
 The fruit of our recent endeavors is the writing and publication of SILENCE AND ENCOUNTER, as well as its distribution to communities in Canada, the US, the UK, France, and the Czech Republic, with more countries to come.
 We are focussed on encouraging and supporting people who are using the workbook to facilitate Christian Meditation groups in their own communities.

 To find out more about L’Arche/WCCM Interaction, how to join our weekly online meditation sessions, or to obtain a copy of SILENCE AND ENCOUNTER: Meditation in L’Arche, contact Mary Kelly Robison email@example.com

 Hazel Bradley is a member of L’Arche London, as well as co-author of SILENCE AND ENCOUNTER.
 She is facilitating a reflection on the spirituality of L’Arche and Hinduism at present.
 In this video from December, 2018, Hazel shares her experiences of prayer life woven into the fabric of L’Arche communities in India.
 While the prayer she speaks of is in the Hindu tradition, her observations make a moving plea for us all to be aware of how contemplation nurtures community.